szweibel/workshops/intro_to_R.md

  - chr stands for character vectors, or strings.

-There are data types but these are the basic ones to get us started.
+There are other data types but these are the basic ones to get us started.

 ## typeof()